Prosecutor: Officers justified in fatal shooting of man in Niles

-NILES, Ohio (WYTV) – Prosecutor Dennis Watkins has said no charges will be filed in an officer-involved fatal shooting in Niles earlier this year.
+NILES, Ohio (WYTV) – Prosecutor Dennis Watkins has said no charges will be filed in an officer-involved shooting that killed a man in Niles earlier this year.

-Matthew Burroughs, 35, was killed in a shooting involving two officers near the Royal Mall Apartments on Vienna Avenue on January 2.
+Matthew Burroughs, 35, was killed in the shooting involving two officers near the Royal Mall Apartments on Vienna Avenue on January 2.

 The shooting sparked an independent investigation by the Bureau of Criminal Investigation, with the findings presented to the Trumbull County prosecutor.